 - The contractor measures from the known points: Contractors and engineers doing the layout will start at those same points to measure based on the survey map.
 They’ll set stakes, nails, and flag markers at key points, like center lines or offset points.
 This will help them to establish elevations and locations relative to the proposed construction.

-- Technicians must check work rigorously: Construction layouts invite risk and costly repairs.
+- Technicians must check work rigorously: Construction layouts costs can be unnecessarily high, especially when repairs are involved.
 Technicians must anticipate error sources and check work at each interval to ensure there are no errors.
 They can do this through extra measurements to verify correct work, checking field notes, and double-checking computations.

 - Technicians must also ensure the contractor’s objective: A technician should observe construction practices to understand how the contractor will use the defined points and lines.